MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x7e--system-thread-exception-not-handled.md

 -   Check with your hardware vendor for any ACPI or other firmware updates.
 Hardware issues, such as system incompatibilities, memory conflicts, and IRQ conflicts can also generate this error.

 -   You can also disable memory caching/shadowing of the BIOS to try to resolve the error.
-You should also run hardware diagnostics that the system manufacturer supplies.
+Also run hardware diagnostics that the system manufacturer supplies.

 -   Confirm that any new hardware that is installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at [Windows 10 Specifications](https://www.microsoft.com/windows/windows-10-specifications).